laurikari/exfilguard/README.md

 ExfilGuard’s outbound TLS client configuration **requires** a populated platform trust store.
 The process aborts startup when no native anchors are present rather than silently continuing without any trust material.
-This is intentional; if you’re operating in a stripped-down environment, install system certificates instead of providing a custom trust store.
+This is intentional; if you’re operating in a stripped-down environment (e.g., minimal containers), install the standard CA bundle (`ca-certificates` or equivalent) so outbound TLS verification remains intact.

 ## Repository Map